Water: the liquid of life

 In an ideal system, any energy used could be conserved and recycled.
 If this process was perfected the cell would need no external input whatsoever.
 Mitochondria use specific interactions between water and protein structures to minimize energy loss.
 One example of this is the protein nanotubes that compose the cellular architecture.
 In his research Pollack actually found that these nanotubes possess the ability to structure water.
 In the cell they absorb and channel light, and turn structured water into a proton and electron superconductor.
 They are made up primarily of semiconductors like collagen, and seem to serve as “wires” with the ability to transmit energy throughout the cell.
 This allows cells to synchronize reactions across a distance and create resonance between neighboring cells (read more here).

 Heat put off as infrared light by the mitochondria is used to maintain body temperature, but also has other roles as well.
-Infrared light not only structures water, which provides numerous benefits I've already covered, but also increases the temperature of water in and around the mitochondria which actually causes water to shrink.
-When it shrinks it pulls the protein complexes in the electron transport chain closer together preventing mitochondrial heteroplasmy (aging).
+Infrared light not only structures water, which provides numerous benefits I've already covered, but also increases the temperature of water in and around the mitochondria which actually causes to structure more tightly.
+When it "shrinks" like this, it pulls the protein complexes in the electron transport chain closer together preventing mitochondrial heteroplasmy (an aging-related process).
 Infrared light also stimulates various enzymes in the mitochondria, including cytochrome C oxidase.
-Through a light filtering process known as polarization, part of the electron transport chain called the Q cycle actually filters out other parts of the light spectrum, selectively letting infrared light through to activate cytochrome C while putting the rest of the light back into structured water.
-This creates a semi-reflective echo chamber, allowing mitochondria to reuse energy that would normally be lost as light again and again, even when no external light is present.
-Polarization allows the mitochondrial membrane to form a sort of one-way mirror that lets light in, but captures outgoing light to redistribute it as much as possible.
-The protein nanotubes throughout capture then this diffused light, converting water into protons and electrons which are conducted back to the mitochondrial membrane!
-Mother nature is truly brilliant.

 I've spent a lot of this article going over how water helps store and distribute energy throughout the cell and mitochondria, but there's another aspect of cellular water I want to cover before I wrap things up.
 This last part involves a hydrogen isotope known as deuterium.